|

 each of which must survive two impacts.

-first 'shot' of the two by four is fired directly
+The first 'shot' of the two by four is fired directly

 into the center of the door.
 The second 'shot' is